Can You Eat Fish During Pregnancy

-Some of the most common questions asked by newly pregnant patients usually include questions about eating seafood.
+Common questions asked by pregnant patients about eating seafood.

 - 2–3 servings of fish per week that include a wide variety as those illustrated below.